StrikingLoo/strikingloo.github.io/wiki/essays.md

 > I am attempting to explain things to my future self, who is intelligent and interested, but has forgotten.
 What I am doing is explaining why I decided what I did to myself and noting down everything I found interesting about it for future reference.
 I hope my other readers, whomever they may be, might find the topic as interesting as I found it, and the essay useful or at least entertaining–but the intended audience is my future self.

-> I am attempting to explain things to my future self, who is intelligent and interested, but has forgotten.
-What I am doing is explaining why I decided what I did to myself and noting down everything I found interesting about it for future reference.
-I hope my other readers, whomever they may be, might find the topic as interesting as I found it, and the essay useful or at least entertaining–but the intended audience is my future self.

 > One of my personal interests is applying the idea of the [Long Now](/wiki/clock-of-the-long-now).
 What and how do you write a personal site with the long-term in mind?
 We live most of our lives in the future, and the actuarial tables give me until the 2070–2080s.(...)
 It is a common-place in science fiction that longevity would cause widespread risk aversion.
 But on the other hand, it could do the opposite: the longer you live, the more long-shots you can afford to invest in.
 Someone with a timespan of 70 years has reason to protect against black swans—but also time to look for them.

 > Knowing your site will survive for decades to come gives you the mental wherewithal to tackle long-term tasks like gathering information for years, and such persistence can be useful—if one holds onto every glimmer of genius for years, then even the dullest person may look a bit like a genius himself.
 (Even experienced professionals can only write at their peak for a few hours a day).

 As he writes more, the writing/research process becomes autocatalytic.
 He:
 - Internalizes a habit of noticing interesting questions that flit accross his brain.